 December 9, 1965 -

-A pre-teen drama about the bi-polar kid and his wacky friends first experiences of the depressive nature of the holiday season premiered on this date -
+It's the 49th anniversary of the premiere of the bi-polar kid and his wacky friends first experiences of the depressive nature of the holiday season -

 (Today's Special - The holiday can really bring you down)